spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 sigs.k8s.io/cluster-api-provider-aws/cluster/[ClusterName] = owned
 </InfoBox>

-* Configure worker node pool.
+* Configure one or more worker node pools.
 A worker node will be  configured by default.
     - Name - a descriptive name for the node pool.
     - Size - Make your choice of minimum, maximum and desired sizes for the worker pool.
-The size of the instances will scale between the minimum and maximum size under varing workload conditions.
+The size of the instances will scale between the minimum and maximum size under varying workload conditions.
     - Instance type - Select the AWS instance type to be used for all nodes in the node pool.

-* Optionlly create your Fargate Profile to aid the provisioning of on-demand, optimized compute capacity for the workload clusters .
+* Optionlly create one or more Fargate Profiles to aid the provisioning of on-demand, optimized compute capacity for the workload clusters.
+    - Name - Provide a name for the Fargate profile.

-    - Pods running on Fargate Profiles are not assigned public IP addresses, so only private subnets (with no direct route to an Internet Gateway) are accepted for this parameter.
+    - Subnets - Pods running on Fargate Profiles are not assigned public IP addresses, so only private subnets (with no direct route to an Internet Gateway) are accepted for this parameter.
+For dynamic provisioning, this input is not required and subnets are automatically selected.
-    - Each selector associates to a namespace.
-Optionally, may specify labels for a namespace.
+    - Selectors - Define pod selector by providing a target namsespace and optionally labels.
+Pods with matching namespace and app lables are scheduled to run on dynamically provisioned compute nodes.
 You can have up to five selectors in a Fargate profile and a pod only needs to match one selector to run using the Fargate profile.
-    - The selector matches the pods that are created within the associated namespace, but users can create multiple selectors to target multiple namespaces.
-    - Users may optionally specify Kubernetes labels to match for the selector.

 * Review settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.